 - achieve a portfolio career, with several distinct roles

-* Prior to 2008, SAS doctors were appointed to staff grade or associate specialist posts.
+Prior to 2008, SAS doctors were appointed to staff grade or associate specialist posts.
 Since 2008 these grades have been closed to new entrants, with all new SAS doctor appointments being specialty doctors.
-A copy of the contract for specialty doctors is available in NHS Employers' NHS terms and conditions of service handbook.
-There are also posts that have some similarities to SAS doctor roles but may not have the same entry criteria or terms and conditions of service.
-These posts include job titles such as trust grade, trust doctor, clinical fellow and senior clinical fellow.
+From 2021 a new specialist grade role was introduced which offers career progression for specialty doctors.
+A copy of the contract for SAS doctors (specialty doctors and specialist grades) is available in NHS Employers' NHS terms and conditions of service handbook.

 Career progression for SAS doctors

-Specialty doctors and associate specialists (SAS doctors) have opportunities to access an increasing number of continuing professional development (CPD) opportunities through different national initiatives.
+SAS doctors also have opportunities to access an increasing number of continuing professional development (CPD) opportunities through different national initiatives.
 They're regularly involved in teaching, leading service development, and research.

 Contact your local Health Education England office or deanery for guidance on funding for CPD.